Canisback/roleML/README.md

 Note that the range of possible role as been reduced to the 5 most used roles : MIDDLE_SOLO, TOP_SOLO, JUNGLE_NONE, BOTTOM_DUO_CARRY, BOTTOM_DUO_SUPPORT.

+> :warning: **Python 3.9 support**: Scikit-learn does not support Python 3.9, and roleML can not work without it.
+Please use at max Python 3.8 until then.

 ***
 ## How to use it